Publications

 "Scan To Ar": Palermo

 A co-design workshop using rapid 3D site capture and an AR design tool with a library of design primitives (akin to Lego bricks).
 The goal was to repurpose abandoned industrial heritage in Palermo.
 I collaborated with Federico La Russa to facilitate the workshop, using Wikar (my augmented reality platform) to swiftly mock up and review architectural proposals with stakeholders over a single weekend.
-The public space opened in October 2022.
+The co-design process helped the local campus community collect a public voice for preserving the open space, and the site opened as a public space in October 2022.
 Conference presentation and publication documented the methodology.

 ICT For Urban Heritage: Palermo

 A co-design workshop in Palermo to envision the future of an abandoned warehouse, serving as the first field test for my dissertation research on propositional modeling.
 I designed two competing architectural proposals (conservative and radical) and used my AR platform, Wikar, to allow local stakeholders to view them on-site.
 By testing the proposals at different scales (a 1:500 map vs. 1:1 walkthroughs), the process surfaced the community's deep attachment to the site's recent, unwritten history as a local park.
-This visualization work made their tacit knowledge empirically grounded, and the feedback directly informed the final design, which preserved the area as a public plaza.
+This visualization work gave their tacit knowledge an empirical basis, and the feedback directly informed the final design, which preserved the area as a public plaza.

 Minotaur

-Minotaur is a simple game experience that served as my earliest experiment with embedded analytics.
-For this project, I built a system that records play sessions and sends summary data back to a Clowder server.
+Minotaur is a digital marble maze inspired by the classic BRIO Labyrinth board game, where players tilt a board to navigate a ball around holes.
+It also served as my earliest experiment with embedded analytics—I built a system that records play sessions and sends summary data to a Clowder data repository.
 This work enabled long-term data collection, and the results from over three years and thousands of play sessions are analyzed in this report.